supermitch/mech-ai/README.md

 Precedence: Arguments > local_config.py > Environment variables

-After registering a new username you'll need to restart your client with those settings.
+After registering a new username you'll be given the option of loading those settings for the session.

 #### Environment